Projects

 Organize your experiments into projects for easy data management and sharing

 A project is a collection of experiments in Pluto.
-The experiments in a project can have any type (e.g. RNA-seq, metabolomics, ELISA).
+The experiments in a project can have any type (e.g. RNA-seq, ChIP-seq, or any experiment type enabled in your workspace).

 • Personal project - select this option if you plan on working on the project by yourself, or plan to manually add collaborators later